3 Simple Ways to Transfer Files from a VM to a Host

 Using method 3, a folder is dedicated on the host machine for sharing files with a VM.
 Do the following to set up a shared folder:

 - Right-click VM1.
 Select Settings > Options > Shared Folders > Always enabled.

 - Click Add in the Folders section.
 The Add Shared Folder Wizard opens.

 - Click Next.
 Specify the Host Path of the shared folder and the share folder Name.

 - Click Next.
 Select Enable this share checkbox.
 Click Finish.

 - Click OK in the Virtual Machine Settings.

 - Open File Explorer on VM1.
 Open Network on the left pane.
 Open VMware Shared Folders.
 Move the NAKIVO Backup & Replication configuration file to the VM1 shared folder.
 The configuration file appears now in the shared folder on the host machine.

 After you move the NAKIVO Backup & Replication configuration file to the operation environment using one of the three methods, import the system configuration following the instructions in this article.

-NAKIVO Backup & Replication is the leading data protection solution for protecting virtual environments with the support for VMware vSphere using forever-incremental, image-based, application-aware methods.
+Consider NAKIVO Backup & Replication as a leading data protection solution for protecting virtual environments with the support for VMware vSphere using forever-incremental, mage-based and application-aware methods.
 The solution supports virtual, physical, cloud and SaaS environments with enterprise-grade features.
-Start protecting your workloads today with the Free Edition.